 Each year, more than 500,000 nurses and home healthcare providers are victims of violent crimes.
-The unique risks that accompany an industry filled with late night house calls, solo patient visits, and potentially volatile clients means that home healthcare workers are almost four times as likely to experience violence while on the job than other working professionals.
+The unique risks that accompany an industry filled with late-night house calls, solo patient visits, and potentially volatile clients mean that home healthcare workers are almost four times as likely to experience violence while on the job than other working professionals.

 How can these risks be mitigated?

 The answer may be, in part, in emerging GPS technology.

 According to a new survey that gauged employee attitudes about workplace GPS tracking, more than two-thirds of employees indicated that safety is one of the most compelling benefits they saw from GPS tracking.

 It’s information that healthcare providers — particularly home healthcare providers — would do well to take note of in their efforts to prioritize job safety and morale.
 While the stereotype of “big brother” certainly exists to some degree when it comes to mobile GPS tracking, the same survey revealed that fears about employers using an “eye in the sky” to monitor employee whereabouts ranked dead last on employees’ lists of potential concerns (data drain and battery drain were the top concerns).

 Workplace GPS tracking can improve safety for employees in healthcare in all of the following ways:

 Target Dispatch in Emergency Situations

 GPS allows employers to pinpoint healthcare employees’ locations, as well as quickly send out a call for help to a location if employees aren’t responding or are believed to be in a dangerous situation.
 Some healthcare providers are experimenting with GPS and an emergency “call” button combined.